raspberrypi/documentation/configuration/config-txt/conditional.md

     [all]

 Remember to use the `[all]` filter at the end, so that any subsequent settings aren't limited to Pi 2 hardware only.

+### The `[none]` filter

+The `[none]` filter prevents any settings that follow from being applied to any hardware.
+Although there is nothing that you can't do without `[none]`, it can be a useful way to keep groups of unused settings in config.txt without having to comment out every line.

+    [none]

 ### The `[EDID=*]` filter